nuts-foundation/nuts-specification/rfc/rfc008-certificate-structure.md

 All connections mentioned in §3 MUST be accepted.
 A node operator MAY NOT deny a connection request other than those using a banned or revoked certificate.
 A governance framework SHOULD be in place to determine how a certificate can be banned.
 Banning a certificate does not replace the revoking mechanism of a CA.

+## 7. TLS Protocols

+Connections must be secured according to the guidelines provided by the Dutch National Cyber Security Center (NCSC).
+The current version of this guideline is [2.1](https://www.ncsc.nl/documenten/publicaties/2021/januari/19/ict-beveiligingsrichtlijnen-voor-transport-layer-security-2.1).
+According to the guideline, we require at least TLS v1.2 and advice strongly to support TLS v1.3 as well.